 Sweet, nutritious, and delicious, strawberries are a staple in the healthy treat department for humans.
 But can your horse eat strawberries?
 Are strawberries safe for horses?
-The short and simple answer is yes, they can!
+The short and simple answer is yes, horses can eat strawberries!
 Not only will your horse love a handful of strawberries, but they can also be beneficial to your horse’s health.

 That said, moderation is best when it comes to any fruit and your horse, and too many strawberries can have negative health impacts.
 In this article, we’ll take a look at how strawberries can both benefit and hinder your horse’s health and how to safely feed them to your horse.
 Let’s get started!